Herbs and Remedies

 Before Your Time is presented by Vermont Humanities and the Vermont Historical Society.
 This episode was produced by Amanda Gustin, Eileen Corcoran, Ryan Newswanger and Abra Clawson.
 Thanks to our guests: Mary Labate Rogstad, Alison Cornwall, Paul Heller, and Suzanne Richman.
 Thanks also to Jason Broughton for voicing the Kendall’s Spavin Cure testimonials, and to Marjorie Strong for research help.

-Music by Fairbanks, Ben McElroy, Cottages and Blue Dot Sessions.
+Music by Michael Chapman and the Woodpiles, Fairbanks, Ben McElroy, Cottages and Blue Dot Sessions.